jamiecoleman92/katacoda-scenarios/kubeconfig/step3.md

 ## Modifying the Name Microservice

-The name service is hardcoded to have Hello! as the greeting message.
-You’ll make this message configurable.
-Replace the NameResource class in the start/name/src/main/java/io/openliberty/guides/name/NameResource.java file with the following by using the provided text editor in Katacoda:
+The name service is hardcoded to have "Hello!
+I'm container {container name}"" as the greeting message.
+You’ll make this message configurable by replacing the NameResource class in the start/name/src/main/java/io/openliberty/guides/name/NameResource.java file with the following by using the provided text editor in Katacoda:

 ```java
 package io.openliberty.guides.name;